 The first step in helping a child with a disability is to make sure that the child is diagnosed with a disability by a medical doctor.
 The second step is to establish what the disability is and how it’ll affect the child.

-If there’s a medical diagnosis of disability, the third step is to work with a qualified disability service center or a disability support team.
+If there’s a medical diagnosis of disability, the third step is to work with qualified disability support services or a disability support team.
 This will help the child to make use of the appropriate resources to deal with their disability.
 Fortunately, there are many websites and centers available for you and your child where you can find more info about how you can help your child live an independent life.

 With the right help, your child can be a successful part of their community.